Aaabwril/Aaabwril/README.md

 # Hey there 👋 I'm Abriel

-a **Fullstack Developer** who loves building modern web apps with clean UI and smart backend logic.
+a **Sofware Developer** who loves building modern web apps with clean UI and smart backend logic.
 Currently working on **AI-integrated projects** — blending creativity with tech to make smarter, more intuitive products.